By PricewaterhouseCoopers LLP

-NEW YORK― Consensus views on a U.S. manufacturing resurgence have largely centered on rising labor costs in markets such as China as the key driver of re-shoring back to the U.S. However, a new PwC US report, A Homecoming for U.S. Manufacturing?, reveals that while rising labor costs are part of the story, a range of factors—including transportation and energy costs and protecting the supply chain—could drive a sustained manufacturing renaissance in the U.S. beyond any cyclical recovery, potentially improving investment, employment, production output and research & development (R&D).
+Consensus views on a U.S. manufacturing resurgence have largely centered on rising labor costs in markets, such as China, as the key driver of reshoring back to the U.S. However, a new PricewaterhouseCoopers (PwC) U.S. report, A Homecoming for U.S. Manufacturing?, reveals that, while rising labor costs are part of the story, a range of factors — including transportation and energy costs and protecting the supply chain — could drive a sustained manufacturing renaissance in the U.S. beyond any cyclical recovery, potentially improving investment, employment, production output, and research and development (R&D).

 The PwC report outlines seven factors that may play key roles in making re-shoring decisions, as well as in determining whether or not the U.S. will become a more competitive and attractive market for manufacturing expansion:

 The bull market in energy commodities over the last decade has contributed to a major increase in transportation costs for manufacturers with global supply chains.
 As a result, some machinery companies are producing more in the U.S. for sale in North America.
 Given growing global demand for energy, transportation costs will likely remain elevated, making production closer to home more attractive.
 This can also cut down on lead times, reduce inventory levels, mitigate some currency risks, increase control over intellectual property and reduce supply chain disruption risks.

 In addition, technical progress in extracting natural gas from shale in the U.S. has created new investment opportunities for manufacturers across several industries, particularly in chemicals and metals, due to more affordable energy and greater downstream demand.